MasterMathew/Sweet-B-and-A/.github/README.md

     + Rework screenshots in readme file.
     + Reorganize code to remove magic numbers
     + Document rc.lua via comments
-    + Set up a default wallpaper for example purposes

  - **Stretch Goals**
     + GUI option that interacts with RC.LUA to change configurations and apply